adoriasoft/polkadot_cosmos_integration/token/README.md

 ### Prepare environment

-To start the substarte node with token realisation first start token application
+To start the substarte node with token implementation first start token application

 ```
 cd src/server
 go run .
 ```

-Than you can run the substrate node
+Then you can run the substrate node

 ```
 cd ../../../substrate